PSA - FSMA Grower Training Course – Remote

 - How to Develop a Farm Food Safety Plan.

-Parts of the proposed FSMA Produce Safety Rule requirements are outlined within the modules.
+Parts of the FSMA Produce Safety Rule requirements are outlined within the modules.
 There will be time for questions and discussion, so participants should come prepared to share their experiences and produce safety questions they have.

 Benefits of Attending the Course

-The course will provide a foundation of Good Agricultural Practices (GAPs) and co-management information, proposed FSMA Produce Safety Rule standards, and details on how to develop a farm food safety plan.
+The course will provide a foundation of Good Agricultural Practices (GAPs) and co-management information, FSMA Produce Safety Rule standards, and details on how to develop a farm food safety plan.
 Individuals who participate in this course are expected to gain a basic understanding of:

 - Microorganisms relevant to produce safety and where they may be found on the farm